Commuting Towards Your Future!

 The U-CAR program is dedicated to supporting the transportation needs of the UW community for education, research, outreach and business.
 Any UW member with a valid UW Net ID and driver's license will be able to reserve and access the U-CAR.

-The new Community Van rideshare pilot program is brought to you by King County and participating cities to provide community members with a new way to share the ride.
-UW Bothell is partnering with the Cities of Bothell and Woodinville to bring the Community Van program to the Bothell Woodinville area!
+The new Community Van rideshare program is brought to you by King County and participating cities to provide community members with a new way to share a ride.
+UW Bothell is partnering with the cities of Bothell and Woodinville to bring the Community Van program to the Bothell-Woodinville area!
 This is the latest in a series of unique Community Connections Metro is piloting in communities throughout King County.
 These services are designated to provide residents with customized options for getting around when bus service can’t meet their needs.